moliver28/research-handbook/content/job-families/finance/it-security-engineer.md

 ### Associate IT Security Engineer Responsibilities

+- Assist in monitoring network traffic and security alerts to detect and respond to security incidents.
+- Help conduct vulnerability assessments and scans on network infrastructure, systems, and applications to identify security weaknesses.
+- Assist in responding to security incidents by following established procedures, documenting the incident details, and collaborating with senior team members to resolve issues.
 - Learns and develops understanding of GitLab's way of working.
 - Adapts to GitLab communication framework.
 - Develops skills and behaviors aligned with GitLab Values.